lukasbm/obegransad/README.md

     Alternatively have two weather scenes.
 One with the numbers and one with the icons.
 - [ ] Add more animations/screensaver style scenes.
 - [ ] Refactor scenes into one file each!
+- [ ] How to handle WiFi outages?
+Maybe need a general error screen that replaces weather and other wifi dependent stuff

 ## Hardware